agilepartner/cqrs-es-workshop-java/README.md

 ## GitPod

-If you don't want to install a code editor locally, you can also use [GitPod](https://www.gitpod.io/).
+If you don't want to install a code editor locally, you can also use [Gitpod](https://www.gitpod.io/).
 Gitpod launches ready-to-code dev environments from any GitHub page.
-Simply go to the [GitPod App](https://gitpod.io/workspaces/) and start coding.
-You can also install the [GitPod Browser Extension](https://www.gitpod.io/docs/20_Browser_Extension/).
+Simply go to the [Gitpod App](https://gitpod.io/workspaces/) and start coding.
+You can also install the [Gitpod Browser Extension](https://www.gitpod.io/docs/20_Browser_Extension/).

 For more details, just follow the [Getting Startd](https://www.gitpod.io/docs/10_Getting_Started/).